State reform in Belgium: 1970: First state reform

 In 1970 was a first state reform, which resulted in the establishment of three cultural communities: the Dutch Cultural Community, the French Cultural Community and the German Cultural Community.
 The communities assumed responsibility for all cultural matters.
 Most importantly, they took over control of broadcasting and the use of the community language.
 This reform was a response to the Flemish demand for cultural autonomy.
 The constitutional revision of 1970 also laid the foundations for the establishment of Belgium's three Regions, which was a response to the demand of the Walloons and the French-speaking inhabitants of Brussels for economic autonomy.
-On 18 February 1970 Prime Minister Gaston Eyskens announced the end of "La Belgique de papa".
+On 18 February 1970 Prime Minister Gaston Eyskens announced the end of "La Belgique de papa," a term used for the period of a unitary Belgium dominated by a French-speaking elite.

 1980: Second state reform

 The second state reform took place in 1980, when the cultural communities became communities.
 The communities assumed the authority of the cultural communities with regard to cultural matters and became responsible for the 'matters relating to the person', such as health and youth policy.
 From then on, these three Communities were known as the Flemish Community, the French Community and the German-speaking Community.

 Two regions were established as well in 1980: the Flemish Region and the Walloon Region.
 However, in Flanders it was decided in 1980 to immediately merge the institutions of the Community and the Region.
 Although the creation of a Brussels Region was provided for in 1970, the Brussels-Capital Region was not established until the third state reform.